FAIMS 3.0

 The Response

-FAIMS 3.0 is transforming field research by overcoming the ‘digitisation bottleneck’, and reducing the cost of creating digital and FAIR-compliant data.
-The project will re-engineer Field Acquired Information Management Systems (FAIMS) Mobile, a mature but dated system for producing custom electronic notebooks for field data collection.
+Fieldmark™ is the new name of the FAIMS 3.0 mobile app.
+Fieldmark™ is transforming field research by overcoming the ‘digitisation bottleneck’, and reducing the cost of creating digital and FAIR-compliant data.
+The project re-engineered Field Acquired Information Management Systems (FAIMS) Mobile, a mature but dated system for producing custom electronic notebooks for field data collection.

-FAIMS 3.0 will integrate with existing virtual environments for data analysis and repositories.
-These integrations cover general use, such as Cloudstor, SWAN and Open Context, as well as those specific to disciplines such as AVRE Geo DeVL for geoscientists, ALVEO for human communication science and tDAR for archaeology.
+Fieldmark™ integrates with existing virtual environments for data analysis and repositories.
+These integrations cover general use, such as SWAN and Open Context, as well as those specific to disciplines such as AVRE Geo DeVL for geoscientists, ALVEO for human communication science and tDAR for archaeology.

 These integrations bridge the data capture and processing stages of fieldwork and facilitate a seamless workflow from data creation, through cleaning and analysis, to publication and archiving.